Bones (bull): Career

 One of the ways that Teague exercised Bones was in a circular sand pit that he had made, where he installed a type of hot walker sometimes used for horses.
 Once an animal was inside, there were walls that moved around in a circular direction, forcing the bull to walk in between them.
 Teague compared working in deep sand to walking on the beach – it took more effort than walking on hard ground.

 Bones bucked in the PBR, mostly on the Built Ford Tough Series (BFTS), the elite series of the circuit, for four seasons, but only three were complete seasons, as he only bucked at one BFTS event in 2007.
-Two-time PBR World Champion bull rider Justin McBride stated that Bones is the "real deal".
-He said Bones is one of only two bulls he got on more than once who bucked him off each time—he never got a qualified ride on Bones.
+Two-time PBR World Champion bull rider Justin McBride stated that Bones was the "real deal".
+He said Bones was one of only two bulls he got on more than once who bucked him off each time—he never got a qualified ride on Bones.
 McBride first got on the bull at an event at Columbus, Ohio, in 2008 when Bones was a fairly unknown five-year-old.
 Bones bucked him off.

 2008 title

-Bones qualified for the PBR World Finals his first time in 2008.
-McBride again picked him in round two and Bones bucked him off faster than in their first meeting.
+Bones qualified for his first PBR World Finals in 2008.
+McBride again picked him in Round 2 and Bones bucked him off faster than in their first meeting.
 According to McBride, Bones had gotten better and "handed him his hat".
-Bones bucked off all three riders at his first finals.
+Bones bucked off all three riders at his first World Finals.
 Bones made what became his trademark set of bucking moves, going up high and bringing the rider over his shoulder and then down.
 In 4.7 seconds, McBride bucked off Bones.
 "It had been a long time since a bull had treated me that way," McBride said.
-For the other two riders, in round four Zack Brown bucked off Bones in 2.8 seconds, and in the final round 2008 World Champion Guilherme Marchi bucked off in 4 seconds.
+For the other two riders, in Round 4, Zack Brown bucked off Bones in 2.8 seconds, and in the final round 2008 World Champion Guilherme Marchi bucked off in 4 seconds.
 Bones finished the evening with bull scores of 47 points, 46 points, and 47.25 points.
 His bull score of 47.25 points was a career best.
 Bulls are scored from 1 to 50 points, half of the total score.
 The bull rider gets the other half of the score; together it totals up to 100.
 These bull scores were high enough to win the 2008 World Champion Bull title.